- Manufacturing Services

 For medical device production, that's especially key: it's vital to produce top-quality products on time for markets around the world, while driving production costs down.
 It's a tough tightrope to walk, and many operations or supply chain managers worry that expanding to a global supply chain would compound those issues rather than address them.

 Those fears are misplaced.
-Here are the top three benefits that a properly executed global medical device supply chain can deliver.
+Here are the top three benefits that a global supply chain can deliver.

 Pricing structures fluctuate across markets — a part that costs $3 in the United States might cost $1.95 in Malaysia.
 That difference compounds dramatically at scale.
 With a global supply chain, you can compare prices from vendors around the world to ensure that you're purchasing from the cheapest location.